Living with a Chromosome 8p diagnosis

 Terminal 8p- Syndrome (8p21 to 8p23-pter), Included

-The following list are some disorders related to genes on chromosome 8:
+In general on the entire chromosome 8 (including the short arm 8p and the long arm 8q and translocation, the following list are some disorders related to genes on chromosome 8:

-Charcot-Marie-Tooth disease, type 4
+Charcot-Marie-Tooth disease and type 2 and type 4

 Cleft lip and palate